Legacy Systems In Digital Transformation: Risks and Challenges

-It’s easy for a business to fall into the trap of wanting to digitize everything at once in an effort to modernize.
+It’s easy for a business to fall into the trap of wanting legacy IT transformation all at once in an effort to modernize.

 We recommend not to do this, and instead start by focusing on aspects of your organization that can be upgraded to give you the most bang for your buck.

 For example, migrating your email server to a cloud-hosted solution is a common initial strategy that provides a quick return and is relatively painless.

 Small wins like this can help give confidence while still doing the job of removing legacy systems in the business.

 No solution introduced for the purposes of DX should ever weaken a work process.